avicennajib/Avistar_CAD_Design/README.md

 # Avistar_CAD_Design
-This project was made as an initial UAV design for KRTI (Kontes Robot Terbang Indonesia) 2021
+This project was made as an protype UAV design for KRTI (Kontes Robot Terbang Indonesia), annual national scale drone competitiion in Indonesia at 2021.

+The prototype underwent two iterations.